AdaptivMCP/AdaptivMCP/ASSISTANT_HANDOFF.md

 4. JSON discipline and tool schemas

-Use `validate_json_string` when needed to ensure strict, valid JSON outputs.
+Use `validate_json_string` as a routine, automatic pre-flight for non-trivial JSON outputs—not as an afterthought.
+Assistants should proactively validate raw JSON responses and tool arguments before emitting them so the host never sees malformed payloads.
 Use `validate_tool_args` when you need to dry-run a tool call against its schema before executing it, especially for write-tagged tools.
 Do not invent tool parameters; always honor the schemas returned by `list_all_actions` with `include_parameters` set to `true`.
 For complex or nested JSON payloads, build them in small steps, validate them, and if a tool call fails due to a schema or parameter mismatch, re-read the tool definition instead of guessing or retrying blindly.

 5. Large files and diffs